-April in southern Laos isn’t the balmiest time of year.
-The mid-morning heat haze highlights the verdant green and brown swathes of the region’s attendant hills as the mighty Mekong gurgles contentedly in the background.
-Overhead, the sun beats with such relentless aggression that everyone flees indoors for fear of heat stroke.
+April in southern Laos is not the balmiest time of year.
+A visitor will note the mid-morning heat shimmering hazily from the surface of the verdant swathes of the attendant hills as the mighty Mekong river gurgles contentedly in the background.
+Overhead, the sun beats with such relentless aggression that everyone flees indoors for fear of heatstroke.

 My destination, tranquil Wat Phu, was 6km away.
 The ruined Khmer temple, of first Hindu then Buddhist persuasion, has lain dormant at the base of its parent mountain, Phu Kao, for many aeons.

 After an exhausting cycle, aided by the canine bodyguard I acquired en route, I reached the impressive site.
 Staring across the flat earth at this imposing multi-levelled edifice, the image of an imperious but decrepit colossus blindly surrendering to the ravages of time branded itself upon my imagination.

 Lichens swabbed the ruined palace buildings of the lower level while the ground slowly swallowed fallen masonry.
 Daubs of orange, grey and black formed psychedelic swirls on the weathered mortar.
 And yet, the atmosphere remained vibrant with calm and serenity.
 All was silent save for the circling of birds and rustling of trees.